 * Sunday Times University Guide 2012

-Career opportunities exist within the creative industries including artist-jeweller and designer-maker.
-Our aduates are gaining international recognition through exhibitions and awards.
-Alternatively there is an opportunity within the School to progress your study to Master's research level.
+Career opportunities for graduates of the Jewellery Design and Related Products course exist within the creative industries including artist-jeweller and designer-maker.
+Our jewellery graduates are gaining international recognition through exhibitions and awards.
+Some graduates also progress to study a postgraduate research degree in jewellery or design within the School of Jewellery.

-Throughout the course there is a strong emphasis on the development of transferable and employability skills.
+Throughout this Jewellery Design course there is a strong emphasis on developing transferable and employability skills.
 These include skills such as problem solving, clearly communicating and presenting your ideas, working as part of a team, managing your time effectively, developing your personal opinions, critically evaluating your work, plus many more.
-There are many opportunities to practice these during the course as we feel they are important life skills to utilise upon graduation.
+There are many opportunities to practice these during the Jewellery Design course as we feel they are important life skills to utilise upon graduation.

-Your future employability and forthcoming careers are important to us, we make sure that this is embedded into your course and that there are many opportunities for you to consider this during your studies.
+Your future employability and forthcoming careers in the jewellery industry are important to us, we make sure that this is embedded into your jewellery course and that there are many opportunities for you to consider this during your studies.
 Each level has a key module which addresses aspects of professional practice and potential employability.
-We aim to help you to understand the breadth of the field and related possibilities to help you determine the direction you wish to take upon graduation.
+We aim to help you to understand the breadth of the jewellery field and related possibilities to help you determine the direction you wish to take upon graduation.

-The course is aimed at students who wish to follow a career as designer makers.
+The Jewellery Design and Related Products course is aimed at students who wish to follow a career as designer makers.
 This is summed up as:

 About KIS data